django-ckeditor/django-ckeditor/README.rst

     (r'^ckeditor/', include('ckeditor.urls')),

 #.
+Note that by adding those URLs you add views that can upload and browse through uploaded images.
+Since django-ckeditor 4.4.6 those views are staff_member_required.
+If you want different permission decorator (login_required, user_passes_test etc.) then add views defined in `ckeditor.urls` manualy to you urls.py.

+#.
 Set ``CKEDITOR_IMAGE_BACKEND`` to one of supported backends to enable thumbnails in ckeditor gallery.
 By default no thumbnails are created and full size images are used as preview.
 Supported backends:

    - ``pillow``: uses PIL or Pillow